h-oll/netsquid-private/QLine/README.md

 (D)------>(A)------>(B)------>(C)

 ## To Do
-- Extend nodes.
-- Add more physical feature.
+- Add more physical feature
+- Modularization
+- Increase extensibility

 ## Status
 - The QLine protocol is working, and able to generate key with length (input_number/2) in average between node A and B.
 - Noise/Loss models are applied.
 - It is able to calculate total qubit loss, or key rate with given hardware configuration.
+- Not able to generate key pairs for all 4 nodes.
+Forwarding functions are needed.
+- Sub-QLine code is done as an atomic component.(generate key pair between two nodes)